k-Dimensional Agreement in Multiagent Systems: Problem Setting

-\textit{(Approach 2)} To overcome the scalability issue of~\textit{(Approach 1)}, it is natural to consider the adoption of a single protocol of the form~\eqref{eq:systemCentralized} and to design matrix $A$ such that~\eqref{eq:kDimensAgree} holds with $W=[w_1, \dots , w_n]^\tsp$.
-Techniques to design such $A$ are the focus of this work and will be discussed shortly below in Section~\ref{sec:5}.
-In this case, the per-agent spatial complexity is $\mathcal{O}(1)$ since agents maintain a single scalar state variable, and the communication complexity is $\mathcal{O}(\text{deg}(\mc G))$.
+{\bf Approach 2.} Consider the use of protocol~\eqref{eq:systemCentralized}, designed to achieve~\eqref{eq:kDimensAgree} with $W=[w_1, \dots , w_n]^\tsp$.
+Deriving techniques to design such a protocol is the focus of this work, and will be presented shortly below (see Section~\ref{sec:5}).
+For such a protocol, the per-agent spatial complexity is $\mathcal{O}(1),$ since each agent maintains a single scalar state variable and the communication complexity is $\mathcal{O}(\text{deg}(\mc G))$.
 A comparison of the communication volumes of the two approaches is illustrated in Fig.~\ref{fig:communicationComplexity}.
-It is worth noting the fundamental difference between the two considered approaches: in~\textit{(Approach 1)}, one compputes $k$ independent quantities by running $k$ distributed averaging algorithms, in~\textit{(Approach 2)} one can compute the $k$ independent quantities by running a single distributed algorithm.
+Notice the fundamental difference between the two approaches: in~{Approach 1}, one computes $k$ independent quantities by \textit{running $k$ distributed averaging algorithms} while, in~{Approach 2}, one computes the $k$ independent quantities by \textit{running a single distributed algorithm}.

-{\bf Constrained Kalman filtering.} Kalman filters are widely used tools to estimate the states of a dynamic system.
-In constructing Kalman filters, one often faces the challenge of accounting for state-constrained dynamic systems; examples include camera tracking, fault diagnosis, chemical processes, vision-based systems, and biomedical systems~\cite{DS:10}.
-Formally, given a dynamic system of the form $\dot x = F x + Bu + w,$ $y=Cx+e,$ with state constraint $Dx=0,$ (see~\cite[eq.
-(10)]{DS:10}) where $x$ is the state vector, $u$ is a known input, $y$ is the measurement, and $w$ and $e$ are stochastic noise inputs, $F,B,C,D$ are matrices of suitable dimensions, the objective is that of constructing an optimal estimate $\hat x^c$ of $x$ given past measurements $\{y(\tau), \tau \leq t\}.$ Denoting by $\hat x^u$ the state estimate constructed using an unconstrained Kalman filter, a common approach to tackle the constrained problem consists of projecting $\hat x^u$ onto the constraint space~\cite[Sec.~2.3]{DS:10}:

-where $Q$ is a positive definite matrix.
-The solution to this problem is $\hat x^c = (I-Q^\inv D^\tsp (D Q^\inv D^\tsp)^\inv D )\hat x^u;$ notice that this is an oblique projection of the vector $\hat x^u.$ To speed-up the calculation, it is often of interest to parallelize the computation of $\hat x^c$ across a group of distributed processors.
-It is then immediate to see that the agreement framework~\eqref{eq:kDimensAgree} provides a natural solution to this problem.

-{\bf Robotic formation control.} A common objective in robotic formation problems is that of promoting cohesion between certain groups of robots in such a way that robots in the same group behave similarly.
-Consider a group of $n=4$ robots modeled through single-integrator dynamics.
-Let $x \in \real^4$ denote the $x$-coordinates of the group positions (we refer to Section~\ref{sec:8} for a two-dimensional example with additional details), and assume that the group is interested in achieving a final formation $x$ that minimizes the control energy and such that $x_1=x_2$ and $x_3=x_4,$ but not necessarily $x_1=x_3.$ Further, because each robot has no knowledge of global coordinates, this must be achieved by exchanging local coordinates only.
-These formation objectives can be encapsulated by constraining the final state as $Dx=0,$ where

-Matrix $D$ allows here to encode ``attraction forces'' between pairs of robots.
-It is immediate to see that this problem can be tackled by leveraging the agreement framework~\eqref{eq:kDimensAgree}.